RenatoGeh/gospn/README.md

                 as train and which to be used as test set.
-If ommitted, rseed defaults to -1, which chooses a random seed according to the current time. kclusters   - how many k-clusters to be used during training on instance splits.
-If kclusters = -1, then use DBSCAN.
-Else if kclusters = -2, then use OPTICS.
-Else, if kclusters > 0, then use k-means clustering.
-By default, kclusters is set to -1. iterations  - how many iterations to be run when running a classification job.
+If ommitted, rseed defaults to -1, which chooses a random seed according to the current time. clusters    - how many k-clusters to be used during training on instance splits.
+If clusters = -1, then use DBSCAN.
+Else if clusters = -2, then use OPTICS.
+Else, if clusters > 0, then use k-means clustering.
+By default, clusters is set to -1. iterations  - how many iterations to be run when running a classification job.
 This allows for better, more general